Tash-Kömür: Economy

 As Uzbekistan has made it more difficult and expensive for goods to be exported south into, and through Uzbekistan, Tash-Kömür's major opening to the outside world has been severed and in turn, its ability to export any goods it might manufacture has dropped.

 While during the Soviet era all apartment buildings had gas and working plumbing, this is no longer the case.
 Water delivery, especially to the homes on the edge of town, is not reliable.
 There is no hot water.
 In 2006 cell phones finally reached Tash-Kömür, which had been one of the last towns in the country left without them.
-There is still no public internet access.